Jagriti-dixit/CS229_Project_Final/src/classical_ml/README.md

 **2. Logistic Regression**

 The code directory contains the following files and a directory:
+**1. accent_data.csv** - A metadata CSV file created to include the names of the speakers that we run the model on, and information related to the speakers and the audio files in the speaker directories.
-**1. accent_recognition.py** - This is the primary script for running the baseline models.
+**2. accent_recognition.py** - This is the primary script for running the baseline models.
-**2. audio_preprocess_experiments.py** - This contains the code for padding the spliced audio words, adding noise to the spliced audio words and also padding the noise-added spliced words.
+**3. audio_preprocess_experiments.py** - This contains the code for padding the spliced audio words, adding noise to the spliced audio words and also padding the noise-added spliced words.
-**3. audio_preprocessing_helpers.py** - This contains the code for several helper methods used by accent_recognition.py and audio_preprocess_experiments.py.
+**4. audio_preprocessing_helpers.py** - This contains the code for several helper methods used by accent_recognition.py and audio_preprocess_experiments.py.
 Helper methods include extracting MFCC features from an audio file, audio augmentation helper methods to pad, add noise to audio signals, read and write audio files, obtain the maximum duration from a directory containing audio files.
-**4. getSamples.py** - Splices the sentences spoken by the speakers in the original dataset audio files to individual words.
+**5. getSamples.py** - Splices the sentences spoken by the speakers in the original dataset audio files to individual words.
-**5. suitcase_suite** - The code directory for preprocessing and running the test on the suitcase_corpus subset of the dataset
+**6. suitcase_suite** - The code directory for preprocessing and running the test on the suitcase_corpus subset of the dataset

 ## Environment Setup ##